Xiaopengli1/Scenario-Wise-Rec/README.md

 cd Scenario-Wise-Rec
 ```

-then use pip to install our packages:
+then use pip to install our package:

 ```sh
 pip install .